Universal Credit is a new benefit for people of working age which is being introduced in stages across the country.

-Budgeting Loans continue to be available.
-They can be paid to people living on means-tested benefits, to help with essential lump sum expenses.
+Budgeting loans can be paid to people living on means-tested benefits, to help with essential lump sum expenses.
 These include costs of moving home or buying household equipment, furniture and clothing.
 Budgeting loans have to be paid back to the Social Fund, but they are interest-free.
 You won’t necessarily get a budgeting loan just because you are eligible to apply.
 The decision will be made following a review of your circumstances.

-You can apply for a budgeting loan online at www.gov.uk.
+You can find more information and apply for a budgeting loan online at gov.uk.
 Alternatively, you can complete form SF500, which is available from local benefit offices.

 For people in receipt of Universal Credit, budgeting loans have been replaced by budgeting advances.